 Step 3.
 When your file is complete, the admissions committee will review it and decide whether to admit you.
-If the committee decides to admit you, you’ll be admitted provisionally until you can demonstrate your ability to cover the cost of attendance through support, savings, scholarships, etc.
+If the committee decides to admit you, you’ll then need to demonstrate your ability to cover the cost of attendance through support, savings, scholarships, etc. (see following steps).

 Step 4.
-If you’re admitted, even if provisionally, you should fill out the housing application form and the financial aid application.
+If you’re admitted, you should fill out the housing application form and the financial aid application.
+You may also fill out the enrollment confirmation form.
 The admissions team will also share information about health insurance requirements with you at this point.

 Step 5.
 Your financial aid award amount is determined and communicated to you.
 The financial aid director will send you your cost of attendance figure so that you have a fundraising target.
-The figure is displayed in a worksheet that comes with the Certification of Funds form and affidavit template for US supporters.
+The figure is displayed in a worksheet that comes with the Certification of Funds form.

 Step 9.
 Once you receive these documents in the mail, you should schedule an interview to request a visa at a local consulate or embassy.
 Canadian students may omit this step.
 (June/July)